 Twilight’s a magical time in Tennessee.
 There’ve been a million country songs written about the subject, a myriad of bro-poets waxing nostalgic about fireflies and extolling the virtues of cheap domestic lager.
 I have to admit, they’re onto something.

 I’m sitting in a lawn chair outside David Arms gallery, enjoying a cheeseburger from Puckett’s Grocery and chuckling, having heard an epically bearded fifty-something declare "I’m gonna call the Doobie Brothers gospel just so we can play their music on a Sunday."
 It is, in fact, Sunday, which means there’s not a whole lot going on in Leiper’s Fork.
 Just me, a utility burger, blushing celestial canopy and nighttime critters rustling in the vanishing daylight.
 There's a satisfying stillness in the air.

-The chairs outside David Arms gallery face out over an open field and, aside from the faint suggestion of gospel music from Puckett’s, the Main Street’s quiet.
+The chairs outside David Arms gallery face out over an open field and, aside from the faint suggestion of gospel music, the Main Street’s quiet.
 The fireflies are emerging.
 They’re only active between twilight and dusk, and the entire field’s suddenly alive in luminescence, an undulating sea of soft flickering neon.
 Are there hundreds?
 Thousands?
 It’s hypnotic, and I find myself counting my breaths up to ten, inhaling and exhaling slowly, gently meditating in the semidarkness.